actions-marketplace-validations/nickatnight_export-version-file-action/README.md

 A GitHub action to write a "version" file to project root by fetching the latest tag and writing it to file.

 ## Usage

+### Export a new file which contains the lastest tag version...triggered by a new release

 ```yaml
 name: export version file